louismacvux/louismacvux.github.io/README.md

 # Create resume with static site generator

-## This will guide you through the process of creating a static site as a resume, and using the tools which are mentioned in Andrew Etter’s book Modern Technical Writing.
+## This document will guide you through the process of creating a static site as a resume, and using the tools which are mentioned in Andrew Etter’s book Modern Technical Writing.

 ## Prerequisite
 1. A GitHub account